Board Committees & Charters

 P&G Innovation & Technology Committee

-Membership: Amy L. Chang, Joseph Jimenez (Chair), Terry J. Lundgren, Nelson Peltz, and Margaret C. Whitman.
+Membership: Brett Biggs, Sheila Bonini, Amy L. Chang, Joseph Jimenez (Chair), Terry J. Lundgren, Robert J. Portman, and Rajesh Subramaniam.

 Purpose: The Innovation & Technology Committee has the responsibilities set forth in its charter with respect to overseeing and providing counsel on matters of innovation and technology.
 Topics considered by this committee include the Company’s approach to technical and commercial innovation, the innovation and technology acquisition process, and tracking systems important to successful innovation.